The History of ADHD

 Introduction

 Attention Deficit Hyperactivity Disorder (ADHD) is now recognized as a complex neurodevelopmental condition.
-However, this understanding is relatively recent.
-The historical trajectory of ADHD, from scattered early references to its formal diagnostic inclusion, reflects an evolving appreciation for neurodiversity, cognitive differences, and the need for structured clinical support (Palmer & Finger, 2001; Hinshaw & Ellison, 2016).
+The historical trajectory reflects an evolving appreciation for neurodiversity and cognitive differences.

 Early Observations